When did Temple Sinai Nursery School begin operation?

 What is the policy on Outdoor Time?

-Lead teachers have degrees in the field of Early Childhood Education or related field like Psychology, Elementary Education or Special Education.
+Lead teachers have degrees in the field of Early Childhood Education or related field like Psychology, Elementary Education, or Special Education.
 Assistant teachers have backgrounds of related education and experience, including the Child Development Associate (CDA) certification.

 As a community of early childhood professionals, we place a strong emphasis on professional growth, providing regular in-service training for all of our faculty members.
 This includes attendance at early childhood workshops both locally and nationally as well as regular staff meetings.